 The Being You Centre

-From Wednesday 18 March, The Being You Centre at Heald Green, Little Hulton and the Neil Cliffe Centre will be temporarily closed to all patients and families, however, we are offering virtual services to all patients and families.
+The Being You Centre at Heald Green, Little Hulton and the Neil Cliffe Centre are temporarily closed to all patients and families, however, we are offering virtual services to all patients and families.
 Read the latest updates on our website.

-From Monday 23 March, our coffee shop services at Heald Green and Little Hulton will be temporarily closed.
+Our coffee shop services at Heald Green and Little Hulton are also temporarily closed.
 This is to help make sure that our support services can focus on delivering patient meals as a priority, and continue to provide staff meals.

-A ‘brew-station’ will be available at each site in a public area for visitors to use, which will operate on an ‘honesty box’ principle.
+A ‘brew-station’ is available at each site in a public area for visitors to use, which will operate on an ‘honesty box’ principle.
 There are also other vending and coffee machines available across the sites.

 Shopping with St Ann’s

-We’ve introduced measures to make sure that the lottery draw can still take place.
-We will publish the weekly results on our website as normal.
-You can still join our lottery online.
+Our lottery is continuing as normal.
+We will publish the weekly results on our website as normal, and you can still join our lottery online.

 If you believe you’ve been visited by a bogus caller claiming to be a representative of St Ann’s Hospice, please contact your local police immediately.
 Please let us know on 0161 498 3642 or firstname.lastname@example.org.

 Guidance if you’re affected by a life-limiting illness

-If you’re living with a life-limiting illness, or a family member or friend is, you may be worried about coronavirus (COVID-19).
+If you’re living with a life-limiting illness, or a family member or friend is, you may be worried about coronavirus.
 Some people living with a life-limiting illness may be at higher risk of experiencing more serious complications from coronavirus.

 Here’s some information that you might find helpful: